3-month-old-wake-windows

 The Importance of Wake Window Duration

 The duration of 3-month-old wake windows is crucial for your baby’s development.
 Typically, 3-month-old wake windows range from 1 to 2 hours.
-Ensuring that your baby stays awake during this optimal window helps them engage with their environment without becoming overtired.
+Ensuring your baby stays awake during this optimal window helps them engage with their environment without becoming overtired.
 Proper wake window management will lead to better sleep patterns and mood for your baby.

 How Long is a 3-Month-Old’s Wake Window?

-The exact length of a 3-month-old wake windows can vary depending on the time of day.
+The length of a 3-month-old’s wake windows can vary depending on the time of day.
 In the morning, your baby might be able to handle a longer wake window, while in the evening, they may need a shorter one.
 Knowing the typical 3-month-old wake windows duration helps you adjust to your baby’s needs throughout the day.

 Wake Window Variability